 1 Affordability for 424 Main St based on approved project (20 above mod units) rather than default density.
+2 Site capacity excludes development potential within the Beach and Edinger Corridors Specific Plan.

 In terms total, the City's sites inventory provides for 3,605 units.
-In terms of evaluating the adequacy of these sites to address the affordability targets established by the RHNA, affordability for vacant and underutilized sites is based on Housing Element statutes provide for use of "default densities" to assess affordability.
-Based on its population, Huntington Beach falls within the default density of 30 units/acre for providing sites affordable to very low and low income households, and For moderate income households, based on several moderate income projects developed in the City (Cape Ann and the Promenade), the City has chosen a threshold of 12 units/acre forte reflect a reasonable density with which moderate income households development can be achieved.
-Allocating Huntington Beach's residential sites inventory based on these density thresholds, combined with the actual affordability in projects with building permits or with planning entitlementmix anticipated in both entitled and pending projects, results in the allocation of sites by targeted income group as presented in Table IV-3.
+In terms of evaluating the adequacy of these sites to address the affordability targets established by the RHNA, affordability for vacant and underutilized sites is based on Housing Element statutes provide for use of default densities" to assess affordability.
+Based on its population, Huntington Beach falls within the default density of 30 units/acre for providing sites affordable to very low and low income households, and .- For moderate income households, based on several moderate income projects developed in the City (Cape Ann and the Promenade), the City has chosen a threshold of 12 units/acre forto reflect a reasonable density with which moderate income households.development can be achieved.
+Allocating Huntington Beach's residential sites inventory based on these density thresholds, combined with the actual affordability in projects with building permits or with planning entitlementmix anticipated in both entitlsed and pending projects, results in the allocation of sites by targeted income group as presented in Table IV-3.
 A comparison of this income distribution with the City's RHNA identifies sufficient sites at appropriate densities to address Huntington Beach's total regional housing need of 1,353 units, but a shortfall in sites at appropriate densities to address the need for 413 lower income units.
 The City will address this shortfall through establishment of an "-"Affordable Housing Overlay" within the Beach and Edinger Corridors Specific Plan (BECSP), as described later in this section.